 Invest in Global Expansion ‘Adventures’

-I have been involved in around 50 brand growth planning processes, the first one for Levi’s in Asia 1995.
+I have been involved in around 50 brand growth planning processes, the first one for Levi’s in Asia in 1995.
 Many things have changed since then, but one thing hasn’t: planning is a process where managers come together, share their financial achievements and ‘battle’ for investments in ‘their’ market to secure next year’s growth.

 In the weeks that follow, the finance department and the board review sales and distribution plans and decide who gets a thumbs up, who needs to wait another year, and who is sent to consolidation street.
 The new investment strengthens international sales growth muscles in global expansion that were strong already.
-That is very logical, because whoever delivered on their plan last year is likely to deliver next year too.
+That is very logical because whoever delivered on their plan last year is likely to deliver next year too.

-The only problem with that approach: If you continue to train well-developed muscles instead of underdeveloped ones, you expand around your own church tower.
-You risk turning into a very unbalanced organisation – likely one of those mostly domestic-bound brands that tend to stumble.
+The only problem with that approach: If you continue to train well-developed muscles instead of underdeveloped ones, you expand around your church tower.
+You risk turning into a very unbalanced organization – likely one of those mostly domestic-bound brands that tend to stumble.
 And over time, you forget how to challenge yourself and take a risk.

-Tip 3: Reduce big investments where you are already successful and dedicate a small but meaningful share to little adventures abroad.
 Instead of making country managers fight for their investment share and having nothing left when you budget, decide upfront what amount to put aside to secure strategic market investment.
 You’ve done this for years for your infrastructure, to develop your logistics, IT and online.
 Do it for markets and international expansion too.
 So this year, instead of investing 90% in already successful countries, spend 1/4 to uplift existing markets with low market share and high potential.

-Encourage your organisation to become smarter in information on global expansion gathering.
+Encourage your organization to become smarter in information on global expansion gathering.
 Next time somebody is asking to buy a study, ask for online profiles and brand store overviews of your peer group first.